 - The lack of policies to address a growing shortfall in superannuation savings to fund an ageing population.

 - The satisfaction of immediate electoral wants at the expense of longer-term needs.

 - Acute community pressure on company CEOs to perform within ever-shorter timeframes – or exit their posts.

 The Beyond the Horizon paper incorporates the views of senior Australian business leaders.
 Those interviewed expressed concerns that an excessive focus on short-term returns in the market was creating a climate of risk aversion and less focus on long-term sustainable value creation.

-Read the full news release or download the paper using the following links.
+Read the full news release here or download the paper here.